 Yes.
 You will need to take one, two or three courses in a language other than English, depending on your placement.
-The Trinity College website explains the requirement, outlines the languages taught at Duke and provides answers to some other common questions.
+The Trinity College website explains the requirement and outlines the languages taught at Duke.

 No, but you can use them as a guide to place into an appropriate level of foreign language.

 You will see an FL as a curriculum code on the Class Detail page on DukeHub.

 Go to the Trinity languages page, and click on the department of the foreign language in which you are interested.
 Do your best choosing a course based on the departmental placement recommendations, and then talk with the instructor the first day to make sure the course is a good fit for you.